thuliteio/getdoks.org/content/docs/introduction/getting-started.md

 ```

+Follow the instructions in your terminal to install your project's dependencies and start your development server.

 This will log a message to your terminal with the URL of your local preview.
-Open this —clickable— URL to start browsing your site.
+Open this—clickable—URL to start browsing your site.

 {{< preview >}}